timescale/docs/promscale/distributed-tracing.md

 Alternatively, you can instrument the OTLP exporter to Promscale's native OTLP ingest endpoint.

 The OTLP receiver supports both gRPC and HTTP.
 Promscale supports gRPC only.
-We recommend using gRPC.

 The OpenTelemetry Collector OTLP receiver listens on port 4317 for gRPC and 4318 for HTTP connections.